NasreenKhalid/Power_Bi_Sales_Performance_Dashboard_project/Data_Cleaning.md

 ### Orders:

 ✅ Remove the exact duplicate.
 ✅ Unit_Price → Whole Number.
-✅ Keep Quantity = -1 because it represents a return
+✅ Keep Quantity = -1 because it represents a return.
 ✅ Region → no change.
 ✅ Order_Date → no change.

 ### Customers:

 ✅ No obvious data-quality issues.

 ### Products:

 ✅ No obvious data-quality issues.

 ### Targets:

 ✅ Month + Region is a composite business key.
 ✅ Sales_Target as Whole Number is appropriate.
 ❌ No artificial ID needed yet.